natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-01-blacksmith-shop-by-czeslaw-milosz.md

 description: A reflection on how childhood can connect us to our life's callings, as illustrated in Czeslaw Milosz's evocative poem, "Blacksmith Shop."
 emoji: 🔥
 tags:
+  - ⚒️ Blacksmiths
-  - 🔨 tools
+  - ✍️ Poetry
-  - 🐴 horses
+  - 🌍 Culture
-  - 🌾 nature
+  - 🌅 Reflection
 haiku: |
   Iron heated bright,
   Childhood's call in the forge,